Volunteering position in a Dominican Republic Hostel?

 - From time to time you might do something else.
 Help with the cleaning on a day the cleaners are not there, muck in with making staff meals, or help run a themed night for our guests.

 - If you have any particular skills or just things you like, that you want to use we’re always keen to hear about them.
 So far other volunteers have helped build new beds, designed walking tours, taught salsa dancing, and arranged pool parties – just because that’s what they like to do.

 - You’ll work five shifts a week – morning or evening and have two days off together so you can get away and explore more of the country.

 - Preferably 8 weeks +.

-- Message us about your relevant experience, why you’d like to volunteer with us, the dates you would be available.
+- Message us about your relevant experience, why you’d like to volunteer with us, and the dates you would be available.

 Transport: We’re based in the Colonial Zone of Santo Domingo.
 It’s very easy to get to us, from the main airport.
-Once agreed stay, message us for more travel details.
+Once agreed on stay, message us for more travel details.

 Dominican Republic Hostel – Amenities & Preferences

 - Accommodate up to 5 helpers at any one time.